 The twentieth century also brought a wave of new immigrants to Cleveland and to the Clark-Fulton neighborhood.
 Along the Fulton Road corridor, an Italian community grew, which, in 1915, founded St. Rocco parish.
 In 1944, the Burton House was acquired by an Italian family who owned and lived in it for most of the remainder of the century.
 As Cleveland experienced decline in the second half of the century, so did the Clark-Fulton neighborhood, and so did the Burton House.
 Now located in a working class neighborhood, the house again changed with its new owners.
 Another bathroom was added.
 The servant's quarters became family bedrooms.
 The pass-through from the pantry to dining room was plastered over.
 Upstairs bedrooms were rented out to boarders to help make ends meet.

 With help from Cleveland's Department of Community Development in the 1980s, the Burton House was maintained in livable condition until it was sold in 1997.
-But since then, it has rapidly deteriorated.
+After that, it rapidly deteriorated.
 Its beautiful exterior French doors were removed and sold.
 So was the chandelier which once adorned the dining room.
-Now abandoned and boarded up, the question becomes for the house and for the Clark-Fulton neighborhood: Will the next change for the Burton House be restoration?
+The late Cleveland Municipal Court Judge Ray Pianka spent countless hours working with Clark-Fulton neighborhood community leaders in a never-give-up effort to save the house.
+While regrettably he did not live to see it happen, the William Burton House was eventually rescued, renovated and restored in 2021.
+In less than two decades, this historic house will celebrate its 200th anniversary on West 41st Street.